-One of the most historic and imposing lighthouses in Greece is located at Monemvasia, in the Peloponnese.
+One of the most historic and imposing lighthouses in Greece is located at Monemvasia in the Peloponnese.

-Built by the British in 1896 and automated in 1960 the lighthouse has been recently renovated.
-It sits on an iceberg-like slab of rock, with sheer cliffs rising hundreds of meters from the sea.
+Built by the British in 1896 and automated in 1960, the lighthouse has recently been renovated.
+It sits on an iceberg-like slab of rock with sheer cliffs rising hundreds of meters from the sea.

-The tower is seven meters (23 feet) tall and its focal plane is 15 meters (49 feet).
+The tower is seven meters (23 feet) tall, and its focal plane is 15 meters (49 feet).